conan-io/docs/reference/extensions/hooks.rst

 A hook is a Python function that will be executed at certain points of Conan workflow to customize the client behavior without modifying the client sources or the recipe ones.

-Hooks can implement any functionality: it could be Conan commands, recipe interactions such as exporting or packaging, or interactions with the remotes.

 Here is an example of a simple hook:

 .. code-block:: python